Virtual reality gives a boost to the 'lazy eye'

 In an attempt to remedy this, doctors start treating patients with amblyopia at a young age, while their brain pathways are still developing.
 The children, usually under 7 years old, are often told to wear an eye patch over their strong eye.

-But when children remove the eye patch, the competition can start over.
+But whenever the eye patch is removed, the competition can start over.
+Kids typically wear the patches for a couple of hours a day for a few weeks or months.
 For lasting improvement, new therapies need to teach the brain to stop suppressing key visual cues coming from the weaker eye, says neuroscientist Dennis Levi of the University of California, Berkeley.

 "You have to get used to paying attention to that information and using it," Levi says.